-Available at https://edupediapublications.org/journals e-ISSN: 2348-6848 p-ISSN: 2348-795X Volume 04 Issue 07 June 2017 Competitive Advantage and Its Impact on Organization Expansion LAKAVATH VIJAY KUMAR Economics PG Student University PG College, Subedari, Kakatiya University Abstract:
+International Journal of Research Available at https://edupediapublications.org/journals e-ISSN: 2348-6848 p-ISSN: 2348-795X Volume 04 Issue 13 October 2017 Competitive Advantage And Its Impact On Organization Expansion Lakavath Vijay Kumar Economics PG Student University PG College, Subedari, Kakatiya University Abstract:

 This Study Adopts A Resource-Based View To Investigate The Impact Of Competitive Advantage And Its Impact On Organization Expansion.
-Three qualities that an associations culture must need to produce upper hands are disengaged.
+Three qualities that associations culture must need to produce upper hands are disengaged.
 Past discoveries propose that the way of life of a few firms have these properties; consequently, these societies are a wellspring of such focal points.
 The regulating ramifications of the investigation are talked about.
 Firms that don't have the required societies can't take part in exercises that will alter their societies and produce managed predominant budgetary execution on the grounds that their changed societies ordinarily will be neither uncommon nor defectively imitable.
 Association that have societies with the required qualities can get supported predominant monetary execution from their societies.
 Keywords: organization expansion, competition, economics Introduction Competitive advantage refers to a company's ability to maintain market share and profitability.
-Anycompetitive advantage enjoyed by an organization tends to be short-lived because other companies arelikely to imitate it.
+Anycompetitive advantage enjoyed by an organization tends to be short-lived because other companies are likely to imitate it.
 This is as true for HR advantages as for technological and marketing advantages.
-Forexample, many high-tech firms have "borrowed" reward programs for key scientists and engineers fromother successful high-tech firms.
+For example, many high-tech firms have "borrowed" reward programs for key scientists and engineers from other successful high-tech firms.
 The challenge from an HR perspective is to develop strategies that offerthe firm a sustained competitive advantage.
 For instance, a company may develop programs that maximizepresent employees' potential through carefully developed career ladders while at the same time rewardingthem generously with company stock with strings attached (for example, a provision that they will forfeitthe stock if they quit before a certain date) Achieving competitive success through people involves fundamentally altering how we think about the workforce and the employment relationship.
 It means achieving success by working with people, not by replacing them or limiting the scope of their activities.
 It entails seeing the workforce as a source of strategic advantage, not just as a cost to be minimized or avoided.
-Firms that take this different perspective are often able to successfully outmaneuver and outperform their rivals. e-ISSN: 2348-6848 p-ISSN: 2348-795X Volume 04 Issue 07 June 2017 The three essential ingredients dynamic of capability-capability possession (distinctive resources), capability deployment (resource allocation), and capability upgrading (dynamic learning)-have become increasingly fundamental to organizational expansion and global operations.
+Firms that take this different perspective are often able to successfully outmaneuver and outperform their rivals.
+The three essential ingredients of dynamic capability capability possession (distinctive resources), capability deployment (resource allocation), and capability upgrading learning)-have (dynamic become increasingly fundamental to organizational expansion and global operations.
 Capability possession is critical to gaining competitive advantages and determining firm-level strategies to exploit such advantages.
 Capability deployment is crucial to mitigating the disadvantages of foreignness and preempting emerging opportunities.
 Capability upgrading is essential to the evolutionary development of sustainable advantages and creating new bundles of resources.
-Each of these capabilities is a necessary condition for sustained success in today's world economy characterized by increasing technological advancement and business globalization.
+Each of these capabilities is a necessary condition for sustained success in today's world